hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 ### Running Hypertrace with Docker Compose

 #### Note:
-We recommend you change the Docker Desktop default settings from `2 GB` of memory to `4 GB` of memory, and set CPUs to at least 4 CPUs.
+If allowed, we recommend you change the Docker Desktop default settings from `2 GB` of memory to `4 GB` of memory, and set CPUs to 4 or more CPUs.
 You can change resources for docker in `docker->preferences->resources`.

 | ![space-1.jpg](https://hypertrace-docs.s3.amazonaws.com/docker-desktop.png) |
 |:--:|